 Programs at OX

-As a queer-run organization working within queer arts and nightlife, OX’s works implicitly explore queer lived experience.
-Our queer community exists in the overlap of many other communities: QTBIPOC, folks with disabilities, trans people, queer elders, dykes, non-binary folks, white folks, cis folks and more.
-Intersectionality is at the core of our work as artists and organizers as a method of fostering solidarity through mutual aid and care.
-While our work is “queer-coded”, it is made to communicate a broad set of values, themes, and ideas appealing to diverse audiences.
-With nightlife and public art as frequent venues for our work, the audience is typically composed of fellow community members plus entertainment seekers who are local and visiting.
+As a queer-run organization working within queer arts and nightlife, OX’s work is rooted in queer lived experience.
+Our community exists at the intersection of many others: QTBIPOC communities, people with disabilities, trans people, queer elders, dykes, non-binary people, cis people, white folks, and more.
+Intersectionality is central to our practice as artists and organizers, shaping how we foster solidarity through mutual aid and care.
+While our work is often “queer-coded,” it communicates a broad set of values, themes, and ideas that resonate with diverse audiences.
+Because our projects frequently take place in nightlife and public art contexts, audiences are typically a mix of community members alongside local and visiting entertainment-seekers.

-Our immediate community within art-making is a group of ongoing collaborators, composed of other performance makers, choreographers, technicians, dramaturgs, and drag artists.
-Via formal and informal exchange, we act as outside eyes to each other's work and often collaborators within the work.
-This type of social artistic exchange is crucial to OX’s work.
+Our immediate artistic community is made up of long-term collaborators, including performance makers, choreographers, technicians, dramaturgs, and drag artists.
+Through both formal and informal exchange, we serve as outside eyes for one another’s work and frequently collaborate across projects.
+This ongoing social and artistic exchange is fundamental to OX’s practice.

 Core Programs